peteroupc/peteroupc.github.io/random.md

 - The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness ("entropy") is available.
 - The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
 - The `CryptGenRandom` method on Windows.
-- Cryptographic hash functions that take very hard-to-predict signals as input (such as disk access timings, keystroke timings, thermal noise, and/or A. Seznec's hardware volatile entropy gathering and expansion technique).
+- Cryptographic hash functions that take very hard-to-predict signals as input (such as disk access timings, keystroke timings, thermal noise, and/or A. Seznec's technique called hardware volatile entropy gathering and expansion).

 <a id=Statistical_Random_Generators></a>
 ## Statistical-Random Generators

-Statistical-random generators are used, for example, in simulations, numerical integration, many games, and many other applications, to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
+Statistical-random generators are used, for example, in simulations, numerical integration, and many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
 However, statistical-random generators are generally suitable only if--

 -  computer security and information security are not involved, and
 -  the application generates random numbers so frequently that it would slow down undesirably if an unpredictable-random implementation were used instead.